-If you’re reading reviews, you might notice a popular school of thought.
-That is that this type of bakeware is difficult to keep clean.
-Although it may seem like it’s hard to remove that sticky film that forms on the base of the cookware, it’s actually really easy once you know the insider tips and tricks.
+If you’ve read reviews, you might seen reports that this type of bakeware is difficult to keep clean.
+Although it may seem like it’s hard to remove the sticky film that forms on the base of the cookware, it’s actually really easy once you know the insider tips.

 This film forms when oils and fats leak out of the cake batter, or if you apply extra oils to the pan in the hope of creating a super non-stick surface.
 Remember – SILICONE BAKEWARE DOESN’T ALWAYS NEED GREASING, it depends on what you’re making.